reelyactive/barnowl-minew/README.md

 barnowl-minew
 =============

-__barnowl-minew__ converts the decodings of any ambient Bluetooth Low Energy devices by [Minew](https://www.minew.com/) G1, G2, MG3 and MG4 gateways into standard software-developer-friendly JSON that is vendor/technology/application-agnostic.
+__barnowl-minew__ converts the decodings of any ambient Bluetooth Low Energy devices by [Minew](https://www.minew.com/) G1, G2, MG3 and MG4 gateways into standard developer-friendly JSON that is vendor/technology/application-agnostic.

 ![Overview of barnowl-minew](https://reelyactive.github.io/barnowl-minew/images/overview.png)

 __barnowl-minew__ is a lightweight [Node.js package](https://www.npmjs.com/package/barnowl-minew) that can run on resource-constrained edge devices as well as on powerful cloud servers and anything in between.
-It is included in reelyActive's [Pareto Anywhere](https://www.reelyactive.com/pareto/anywhere/) open source middleware suite, and can just as easily be run standalone behind a [barnowl](https://github.com/reelyactive/barnowl) instance, as detailed below.
+It is included in reelyActive's [Pareto Anywhere](https://www.reelyactive.com/pareto/anywhere/) open source middleware suite, and can just as easily be run standalone behind a [barnowl](https://github.com/reelyactive/barnowl) instance, as detailed in the code examples below.

 Getting Started